ccp-eva/gafo-cc-analysis/README.md

         ├── targetposition: bin in which the balloon landed (1-10) ├── targetcenterx: x-coordinate of the balloon (0 - 1920)
-        ├── targetcentralityx: distance of balloon's x-coordinate from the center (in pixel) └── clickdistfromtargetcenterx: distance between the balloon's x-coordinate and the x-coordinate the participant touched (in pixel)
-├── model                       <-- data files
+        ├── targetcentralityx: distance of balloon's x-coordinate from the center (in pixel) └── clickdistfromtargetcenterx: distance between touched location and balloon's x-coordinate (in pixel) ├── model                       <-- data files
     └── final_item_list.csv     <-- list of items in the PREVIC
 ├── paper                       <-- freproducible manuscript file